Userdflt/InteractiveSketchToRender/README.md

-# Stable Diffusion XL Interactive Sketch & Inpainting Local App
+# Stable Diffusion XL Interactive Sketch & Inpainting Tool

 This is a personal project designed to transform rough sketches into photorealistic outputs and facilitate inpainting edits.
 Leveraging open-source Stable Diffusion XL pipelines, it integrates ControlNet for robust sketch-based guidance and offers an intuitive Tkinter interface for generating, refining, and saving high-quality imagery.